If you are thinking of going bankrupt, there will probably be a lot of things that you want to ask.

 Help – a creditor is proposing to make me bankrupt

-If one of your creditors is threatening to make you bankrupt, it may well be a bluff to get you to pay them more money.
-It is very unusual to be made bankrupt for a normal credit-card or loan type of debt.
+If one of your creditors is threatening to make you bankrupt, it may be a bluff to get you to pay them more money.
+It is very unusual to be made bankrupt for a normal credit card or loan type of debt.
 It happens more often for tax, including council tax, and commercial loans – did you guarantee a loan to your business?
-If you receive a Statutory Demand for any debt you should take this very seriously.

-The next bankruptcy information page The process of going bankrupt looks at timing, fees and completing the online bankruptcy application.
+The next bankruptcy information page The process of going bankrupt looks at the timing of going bankrupt, the fees and completing the online bankruptcy application.

 If you don’t like the sound of bankruptcy, see if you have a better alternative!

 If you owe less than £30,000, are renting and have little spare income, a Debt Relief Order could be better for you – it has almost all the advantages of bankruptcy but there is only a fee of £90 to pay!

 Read about the Hard Choices – on those pages I compare the pros and cons of different options: DMP vs insolvency, IVA vs bankruptcy and Selling the house.

 But if nothing else is looking better, sometimes you have to go for the least bad option, even if it’s not what you would have liked.